dmis-lab/hats/README.md

 ## Dataset
 Price-realted data and corporate relation data is used for HATS.
 We gathered both data for S&P 500 listed companies from 2013/02/08 to
 2019/06/17 (1174 trading days in total).
 Price data are gathered from [Yahoo Finance](https://finance.yahoo.com/) and corporate relation data are collected based on the information on [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page).
-Both datasets can be downloaded [here]()
+Both datasets can be downloaded with the command below.

 ## Usage
 ### Download Data